Updated: Nov 15

 Scientific research vs Anecdotal evidence

-Anecdotal evidence is that has been collected in a more casual nature.
+Anecdotal evidence means it relies on the info from individuals rather than scientific study.
 For example, this may be someone’s personal experience.
 This is what is often seen in regards to castration on forums, website articles and Facebook pages.
 This will often sound like “well my dogs have never been neutered and …..” or “well my dogs have always been neutered and….”.
 We need to take great care with this kind of information.
 Because this is more about personal experience, it is not clear whether these dogs would have experienced anything different if their castration status had been different.
-These samples are usually only a few dogs and it is impossible to gauge what other factors were involved in these dogs lives to lead to the expressed outcome.
+These samples are usually only a few dogs and it is impossible to assess what other factors were involved in these dogs lives to lead to the expressed outcome.
 Anecdotal evidence has its place.
 It can often be the basis that scientific research is based on.
-Enough people expressing a perceived link can often prompt a researcher to look into this in a more controlled way to see if there really is a link.
+Enough people expressing a perceived link can often prompt a researcher to look into this in a more controlled way to see if such a link exists.
 The problem with anecdotal evidence is there is simply no way to know which anecdotal reports are accurate and which are not.
 It is not a reliable way to gain information about a medical & behavioural topic because there is no control of other potential factors when the observations were made.
 This means we cannot be sure what the cause of the observed outcome is.

 Overpopulation is always an important consideration when considering a spay surgery but something I am not going to dwell on for too long here as this is something that can be prevented with some forethought and management.
-Accidental litters are something that needs to be avoided to prevent overpopulation and the overflow of rescue centres.
-It is difficult to find exact figures on the total number of dogs who are euthanised in kennels each year due to lack of space but take a look at rescue pages and websites from around the country and you will see the number of dogs in need of new homes.
-Many of these will be from dogs who were "oops" litters, possibly sold and then later ended up in a rescue home.
-For many rescues, kennels are full and there are waiting lists for dogs coming in.
-There are simply more dogs than there are homes for.
+Accidental litters are something that needs to be avoided to prevent overpopulation and the overflow of rescue centres but this is not an unavoidable outcome with intact animals.

 Many people worry that they are taking something away from their dog by not allowing them to be a parent.
 This isn’t how animals think.
 They have little concept of what could have been and for a dog who has never had a litter or been given an opportunity to tie with a bitch, they do not think that they are missing anything.
 Considering to breed has a huge financial consideration.
 Responsible breeding includes ensuring your dog will not pass on genetic conditions onto their offspring.
 Parents must have sound temperaments and a clean bill of health.
 Homes should be lined up and breeder contracts should include returning the dog if the buyer can no longer look after them.
 This allows breeders to keep track of their dogs and prevent them entering the rescue system.

-Now I won’t get into the many different cost factors of breeding, this isn’t what this article is about BUT there is no denying that neutering completely eliminates the risk of any unexpected litters and therefore the financial fallout from this.
+I won’t touch on the many different cost factors of breeding in this blog BUT there is no denying that neutering completely eliminates the risk of any unexpected litters and therefore the financial fallout from this.

 For those who do not intend to responsibly breed from their dog, the advice has always been to neuter to prevent the risk of such accidental litters.
 For multi-dog households which may contain an intact male & a bitch, careful management may be something that owners just don’t want to/are unable to deal with.